 You will research beautiful illustrations from the 1950s and 60s - sometimes referred to as the great age of illustration.
 This was a time before iPads and digital programs.
-A time when commercial artists were a sought after commodity.
+It was a time when commercial artists were a sought after commodity.
 A time when commercial art or 'finished art' was a trade who worked beside graphic designers.
-Illustrators from this period had a keen eye and beautiful brush and pen work.
-We will use their work as inspiration to power our own.
+Illustrators from this period had a keen eye and beautiful, slick brush work.
+We will use their work as inspiration to power our ideas.

-The subject matter for our illustration will be to depict our favourite meal in the style of the illustrators we research.
+The presentation format for this Outcome will be to create an illustration to depict our favourite meal, in the style of the illustrators we research.
 Think about your family's cultural background.
 What does your mother, father or do your grandparents like to make best?
 What do you love to eat when you visit them?
-Write it down - draw it.
+Write these down and draw them.

-But the true purpose of this task is for you to learn how to identify, describe and use the design elements and principles in selected examples.
-That's the 'take away' you'll need for an exam.
+However, the true purpose of this task is for you to learn how to identify, describe and use the design elements and principles in visual communications.
+That's the 'take away' you'll need Year 12 and exams.

 Learning intentions should be set at the commencement of each unit, then at regular intervals during the task.